-With a people enslaved to such grovelling tenets, it was an easy and natural step from the actual to the symbolical; from the crude, and, perhaps, to some, offensive, to the improved, the pictured, the adorned, the less offensive; from the plain and self-evident, to the mixed, disguised, and mystified; from the unclothed privy member to the letter \mathbf{T} , or the cross; for these became the phallic analogues.
+With a people enslaved to such groveling tenets, it was an easy and natural step from the actual to the symbolical; from the crude, and, perhaps, to some, offensive, to the improved, the pictured, the adorned, the less offensive; from the plain and self-evident, to the mixed, disguised and mystified; from the unclothed privy member to the letter T, or the cross; for these became the phallic analogues.
 The linga is the symbol of the male organ and Creator in Hindostan.
-It is always represented standing in the yoni.
+It is always represented standing in the yoni, as in Figs. 4 and 23.
 Obelisks, pillars of any shape, stumps, trees denuded of boughs, upright stones, are some of the means by which the male element was symbolized.
 Siva is represented as a stone standing alone.